susan-davis/stellar-core/EPISODES.md

 # STELLAR UNION
 ### Seasons and Episodes

 Episodes run in a fixed order, unlike *Nikolai Grozny*.
 Each episode has multiple endings, including at least one “good” ending, and usually a “best” one, and the player will get a code to enter into the next episode, for metaplot state.
 A “bad” ending does not generate a code, and doesn’t allow the campaign to continue.
+A "hidden bad" ending *does* generate a code, and the campaign can continue, but will be harder, possibly unwinnable.
 A “The End” is a failure termination before the end of the episode.
 There will generally also be opportunities to develop one or more crew members.
 The difficulty of the climax of Season 3, when Player must steal the Eridanus to confront Harmony, depends on how many of the crew are leveled up to +2.

-## Season 1: Command of Eridanus
+## Season 1: Command of *Eridanus*
 ### 101:	*That Untravelled World, Whose Margin Fades*

-*Eridanus* finds the *Delphinus* adrift, her crew missing.
-Presents the ship as a busybox, and there are multiple solutions depending on the crew selected for the boarding party.
-Getting Delphinus online and investigating what happened requires teamwork of boarding party, Suspended-style.
+*Eridanus* finds the *Delphinus* adrift, her crew missing, amidst a Negative Space Wedgie that the *Eridanus* crew at first assumes to be a natural phenomenon.
+Presents the ship as a busybox, familiarizing the player with how it works, and there are multiple solutions depending on the crew selected for the boarding party.
+Getting *Delphinus* online and investigating what happened requires teamwork of boarding party, *Suspended*-style.

+- *What is the nature of the Negative Space Wedgie?* It's an improperly formed hyperspace entry, and the machinery is stuck on "full blast."
+- *What caused the Negative Space Wedgie?* DefCom is trying to reverse engineer the Tiberian Raptor, and pressed one of ExCom's shiny new fast scouts into service.
+But there are design flaws in the Union copy of the Tiberian entry device, and it isn't calibrated properly.
+- *Where's the crew, and how do we get them back?*
+- *How do we fix the ship?*
+- *How do we fix the Negative Space Wedgie?*

-**The End:** PC dies or ship PC is on vanishes for good.
+**The End:** PC dies, or ship PC is on vanishes for good.

 **Bad Ending:** PC escapes to *Eridanus*, but *Delphinus* vanishes.